 Dealing with Negative Comments and Trolls

 You will also need to be on the watch for the less pleasant aspects of social media.
-You may get criticism or complaints online and should be prepared to deal with it in a fair and open manner.
-If someone has an issue that can’t be resolved then and there, it’s a good idea to ask them to take the matter offline, where you can discuss it privately by message, phone or in person.
+You may receive criticism or complaints online and should be prepared to address them fairly and openly.
+If someone has an issue that can’t be resolved there and then, it’s a good idea to ask them to take the matter offline, where you can discuss it privately by message, phone, or in person.

 Remember, what you say online can be seen by anyone.
-Always be polite and helpful to protect the reputation of your organisation.
+Always be polite and helpful to protect your organisation's reputation.
 There’s no need to take abuse online, however.
-Your group should agree on a policy about banning or blocking abusive people should that occur.
+Your group should agree on a policy for banning or blocking abusive people if that occurs.

 How are you doing?
 A quick look at built-in analytics

-Every social media platform has a built-in section for businesses/organisational accounts where you can see detailed information about how your content is doing.
-For example, on Facebook’s ‘Insights’, you can see how many people have seen your post, commented on it, shared it, etc. It will give a demographic breakdown of your followers and plenty of other useful information.
-This can help you see what type of content does better than others so you can refine your approach.
+Most social media platforms have a built-in section for business or organisational accounts where you can see detailed information about how your content is performing.
+For example, on Facebook’s ‘Insights’, you can see how many people have seen your post, commented on it, shared it, etc. It will provide a demographic breakdown of your followers and other useful information.
+This can help you see which types of content perform better than others, so you can refine your approach.

 5. Get More Help